handfoot/bitcoinguide/README.md

 # Bitcoin Guide

-*Last Update: August 12, 2020*
+*Last Update: August 14, 2020*

-This guide is a brief introduction on bitcoin usage.
+This guide is a brief introduction on Bitcoin usage.

-For activists ("you") who escaped their country or in political exile, to a country where they have little friends and no family, bitcoin (abbreviated BTC) can be a method for family members abroad to transfer wealth over to the activist in a new foreign land, without going through the banking system.
+For activists who escaped their country or in political exile, to a country where they have little friends and no family, Bitcoin (abbreviated BTC) can be a method for family members abroad to transfer wealth over to the activist in a new foreign land, without going through the banking system.

 ## Using Bitcoin for daily expenses

-While numerous Internet servises such as [VPN](https://nordvpn.com) can be paid for using BTC, ideally you will be able to use your Bitcoin for daily expenses.
+While numerous Internet services such as [VPN](https://nordvpn.com) can be paid for using BTC, ideally you will be able to use your Bitcoin for daily expenses.
 This can be accomplished using a service that gives you a virtual and/or real credit via an anonymous BTC account.
-Here is a [list](http://www.bestbitcoincard.com/anonymous/) of such servies.
-Some servies like [this one](https://advcash.gi/en/solutions/) offers virtual credit card and/or physical credit card to their account holders (who can be anonymous), but is only offered in Europe.
+Here is a [list](http://www.bestbitcoincard.com/anonymous/) of such services.
+Some services like [this one](https://advcash.gi/en/solutions/) offers virtual credit card and/or physical credit card to their account holders (who can be anonymous), but is only offered in Europe.
 These can be a method to use Bitcoin for daily things like buying food or paying for lodging.

-Note that some services may decline these "bitcoin" credit cards, because they are not issued by typical financial institutions.
+Note that some services may decline these "Bitcoin" credit cards, because they are not issued by typical financial institutions.
 In that case, you will need to find ATMs that will take the credit card to offer cash.

 ## Buy Bitcoin either physically, or use a Bitcoin exchange